boredsquirrel/COPR-command/README.md

-  remove    Remove COPR repository after backing it up. list      List all COPR repositories in your repo folder. search    Search for a COPR repository by name (in your Browser) help      Display this help text.
+  remove    Remove COPR repository after backing it up. list      List all COPR repositories in your repo folder. search    Search for a COPR repository by name (in your Browser) disable   Keep a repo but disable it enable    Make a disabled repo active help      Display this help text.

 Arguments: